tcosmo/coreli/README.md

 # Coreli

 Coreli stand for "Collatz Research Library".
+Any similarity to [Archangelo Corelli](https://www.youtube.com/watch?v=5BPhkY6xIP8) is purely coincidental.

 The Collatz process is a very simple to describre: take any number $x$, if even do $x/2$ if odd do $(3x+1)/2$.
 Repeat.